 9. National Museum of Australia

-Lake Burley Griffin, including Black Mountain Tower, the Australian National Museum shot from a hot air balloon.
+Lake Burley Griffin, including Black Mountain Tower, the Australian National Museum.

-Lake Burley Griffin, including Black Mountain Tower, the Australian National Museum shot from a hot air balloon.
+Lake Burley Griffin, including Black Mountain Tower, the Australian National Museum.

 Documenting Australia’s social history, the National Museum offers a tapestry of stories, artifacts, and interactive displays.
 It delves into the nation’s Indigenous heritage, colonial past, and contemporary culture.